jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###What Metadata do you need to store?

-When storing activity data in a database, you are essentially passing the data through a transform where you cherry-pick the data you care about.
+When storing activity data (in this case tweets) in a database, you are essentially passing the data through a transform where you cherry-pick the data you care about.
 Inserting social media data into a database provides an opportunity to filter the incoming data, explicitly storing the data you want to keep, and ignoring the data you do not want.

 Every tweet arrives with a large set of supporting metadata.
 This set can contain well over 150 attributes that provide information about the user that posted the tweet, any available geographic information, and other information such as lists of hashtags and user mentions included in the tweet message.